The Gong Show: Hostesses and regulars

+The Gong Show featured several regular performers, the most popular being Gene Gene the Dancing Machine (Gene Patton), an NBC stagehand who impressed Barris with his energetic dancing and comedian Murray Langston as The Unknown Comic who told intentionally bad jokes, while wearing a paper bag on his head.

 Broadcast history

 NBC

-NBC first aired the show at 12:30 p.m.
+NBC first broadcast the show at 12:30 p.m.
 (11:30 a.m.
-Central).
+Central and Pacific).
 This was the network's least important time slot, as programs running at that time had to share the half-hour with a five-minute NBC newscast anchored by Edwin Newman.
 As a result, the first six-plus months of The Gong Show featured approximately twenty minutes of program content in a twenty-five-minute episode.

 Many NBC affiliates in some larger markets opted not to run network programming during the noon hour at all, preferring to broadcast local news and talk shows instead.
-Thus Gong made its debut mainly on medium-market and smaller stations or on large-market rival stations that had picked up the program from the NBC affiliate that had rejected it.
-For example, in Boston, then-NBC affiliate WBZ-TV did not run the series, allowing local UHF independent outlet WSBK-TV to air it.
+Thus The Gong Show made its debut mainly on medium-market and smaller stations or on large-market rival stations that had picked up the program from the NBC affiliate that had rejected it.
+For example, in Boston, then-NBC affiliate WBZ-TV did not run the series, allowing local UHF independent outlet WSBK-TV to broadcast it.

-Gong's time slot was given to a new soap opera, Lovers and Friends, on January 3, 1977, and the show was relocated to replace the cancelled Another World spinoff Somerset at 4:00 p.m.
-The time change allowed Gong to expand to a half-hour.
+The Gong Show's time slot was given to a new soap opera, Lovers and Friends, on January 3, 1977, and the show replaced the cancelled Another World spinoff Somerset at 4:00 p.m.
+The time change allowed The Gong Show to expand to a full half-hour.

 NBC broadcast a one-hour prime-time Gong Show special on April 26, 1977, featuring in-studio special guests Tony Randall, Alice Cooper and Harry James and His Orchestra.
 The winning act on this special was The Bait Brothers, and the panelists were Jaye P. Morgan, Jamie Farr and Arte Johnson.